Owner seeks to demolish derelict heritage home in Rockcliffe | CBC News

 "I do believe in having the values of this neighbourhood preserved, but I think you have to use common sense," she said.

 Hayman doesn't think the proposed design matches closely enough.
-If 1 Maple Lane must be demolished, she thinks it should be rebuilt in essentially the same form.
+If 1 Maple Ln. must be demolished, she thinks it should be rebuilt in essentially the same form.

 "At the very minimum, the property should be replaced in kind," she said.